DeMoriarty/DeMoriarty.github.io/_posts/2023-7-6-similarity_based.md

 ---
 layout: post
-title: Similarity-based Generalization in N-gram models
+title: Similarity-based Generalization in N-gram Models (unfinished)
 ---

 If you're unfamiliar with N-gram models, I suggest you to read my [introduction to N-gram language models](../ngram_intro) before continuing.